COSC-499-W2025/capstone-project-team-9/docs/logs/RyanEveson/Week4Log.md

-# Week 4 Project Update
+# Week 5 Project Update

 ![image](/docs/logs/RyanEveson/Images/Log2Screenshot.png)

 ### This Sprints Progress
-- Met with other project teams to discuss their requirements
+- Created Use Cases for the project proposla
-- Collaboration with Other Groups
+- Built UML diagrams for each use Case
-- Created and refined our project requirements
+- Compared DFD with other groups in class